-Lost and found in… The Galapagos Islands by Neil Bennion, 31, library assistant
+Lost and found in the Galapagos Islands

 Eric should have known better than to tangle with the 41 big one.
 The male sea lion defending its harem was unimpressed by the attention of the snorkeller.
 Eric got off lightly with a playful warning – a bite on the backside.

 The Galapagos Islands are an archipelago formed entirely from volcanic activity above a tectonic hot spot 1,000 kilometres off the coast of Ecuador.
 Popularised by Darwin’s expedition, which led to his book The Origin of the Species, the peculiar geology and the complex ocean currents have created a paradise of biodiversity.
 In the rainforest, armed with a great deal of time and patience, you may just catch a glimpse of a jaguar Or maybe you won’t.
 But there is nothing hit-and-miss about the Galapagos wildlife.
 It’s there, you will see it, and it will be closer than you might imagine.

 On the first morning of my week-long boat tour, I opened the curtains and was confused to see nothing but red.
 We were moored by a sheer lava cliff It was the kind of visual surprise my fellow travellers and I would get used to over the next few days: barren cactus-punctured landscapes; lush mangroves dipping their toes into the welcoming ocean; vast aprons of lava trapping sandy shores, and countless menacing volcano silhouettes.